-CES: Sony Puts Viewers On the Race Track in ‘Gran Turismo’ Movie Sneak Peek
+CES: Sony Puts Viewers on the Race Track in ‘Gran Turismo’ Movie Sneak Peek

 Also speaking at the event, Sony Pictures Motion Picture Group president Sanford Panitch reported that Sony has more than 10 film and TV projects in development and production with PlayStation Productions.
 And citing their Uncharted’s $400 million global box office, he said, “we’re pretty energized about where the genre is heading.”

-On hand for this announcement was Epic Games CTO Kim Libreri (who also happens to be an Oscar-nominated VFX vet).
+On hand for this announcement was Epic Games’ chief technology officer, Kim Libreri (who also happens to be an Oscar-nominated VFX vet).
 “Sony has been a great partner for over two decades using [Epic’s] Unreal Engine to create amazing games and more recently TV shows, concerts, and much more,” he said.
 “We’re working closely with them to help deliver connected automotive experiences that lead the way, not only in visual communications and safety, but also in entertainment.”

 THR Newsletters